grokify/go-idmef/README.md

 Go library for authoring and parsing data in IDMEF format ([IETF RFC 4765](https://datatracker.ietf.org/doc/html/rfc4765)).

+## Why IDMEF?

+IDMEF has a few characteristics which make it attrative to use.

+1. It is an IETF RFC
+1. It is well-defined
+1. It is vendor agnostic

+Some SIEMs can use it directly and it can be used as an intermediate format to translate vendor specific events to vendor specific consumers.
+Some formats of consideration are AWS CloudTrail (both CloudTrail>IDMEF and IDMEF>CloudTrail) and Google Chronicle (IDMEF>Chronicle).

 ## Usage

 There are two sets of Message structs, one for authoring and one for parsing.
 The reason is due to Go's lack of support for parsing XML with tag prefixes.

+> Note on JSON: since these are provided as Go structs, it is very easy to convert to JSON.
+Today, there are no JSON tags but they may be added in the future after some investigation.
+The things to investigate are use of camelCase vs. PascalCase for JSON property names: (a) whether both should be used to map to the XML structure or (b) whether only one should be used (likely lower camelCase) to be consistent with JSON.

 ### Authoring